felipeebert/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2014-03-01"
   date_end = "2018-01-01"
-  description = "Scholarship for my PhD program at UFPE granted by the FACEP."
+  description = "Scholarship for my PhD program at UFPE granted by the FACEPE."

 +++